it-bens/deqar-api-client/README.md

 ```

 The PHPUnit tests and a static code analysis via PHPStan are also executed via GitHub actions on any push or PR.
+The GitHub Actions CI runs with all supported PHP versions and all supported Symfony versions.

 ## Contributing
 I am really happy that the software developer community loves Open Source, like I do! ♥